Brick and Beam Wedding Photos & Inspiration

 The trees near the mural wall pop with color in spring and fall.
 The bamboo courtyard is gorgeous year-round, but those seasonal colors add something special to outdoor portraits.

-Planning Your Timeline at Brick and Beam
+Planning Your Timeline

-We don't publish generic sample timelines because they're useless without knowing your wedding date.
+We don't publish generic timelines.
+They're useless without knowing your date.
 Here's why:

-A 5pm ceremony works beautifully in summer but means portraits in the dark in winter.
-Your timeline needs to be built around your actual date and what matters most to you.
+A 5pm ceremony works great in summer.
+In winter, it means dark portraits.
+Your timeline must match your actual date and what matters most to you.

 Industrial venue with exposed brick and large windows.
 Natural light floods the space, especially in afternoon.